Trentan/IngAusOfxFixWin/README.md

 #### Windows ####

 ##### Java #####
-SuncorpAusOfxFix V2.x uses Java JDK version 11 and openjfx.
+OfxFix V2.x uses Java JDK version 11 and openjfx.

 ###### Oracle Java JDK 11 ######
 Openjdk 11 is only available from Oracle.
 You will need a free Oracle account